-The dockers' stories are also accessible via the QR codes on Bristol Dockers signs around the harbourside
+The dockers' stories are also accessible via the QR codes around the harbourside

 I started this project in 2018 with the aim of bringing the dockers' voices back into the city.

 Some of the clips you hear were taken from interviews done by the Bristol-based writer A. C. H. Smith during his research in the late 1990s for the much-loved play Up the Feeder, Down the Mouth.
-I am so grateful to Anthony for allowing me to use this material, and very much looking forward to working on a performance piece together.
-The Names, The Names will be coming to a stage near you in 2019!
+I am so grateful to Anthony for allowing me to use this material, and grateful to have had the chance to work together on The Names, The Names! performed at M Shed in 2019.